enzo-prism/age-boldly-vibrantly/README.md

 ## Core Experience Map

-- **Home (`src/pages/Home.tsx`)** – Carousel hero, pillar overview, and repeated CTAs that route visitors toward Our Story or the individual pillars.
+- **Home (`src/pages/Home.tsx`)** – Carousel hero, inline Welcome Banner (no blocking modal), pillar overview, and repeated CTAs that route visitors toward Our Story or the individual pillars.
 - **Our Story / Movement (`src/pages/Movement.tsx`)** – Narrative, credentials, and the “Why” behind the rebellion, including scroll-triggered timelines.
 - **Pillars (`/pillars/:pillarId`)** – Confidence, Style, and Health all read from the same data model for hero copy, galleries, quizzes, and downloadable checklists.
 - **Nutrition (`src/pages/Nutrition.tsx`)** – Query-param-driven tabs that educate on WFPB foundations, benefits, Esselstyn/Campbell guidance, “why & how,” and recipes.